 Risk | Varies based on the assets held within the mutual fund's portfolio | Usually high |

 Overall, new fund offers are an accessible avenue for investors to explore new investment strategies and grow their wealth.
-NFOs aim to achieve long-term capital growth by primarily investing in stocks, bonds and related instruments of different companies.
-Nevertheless, before making a decision, you must do thorough research, understand the fund's investment goals, and assess the fund manager's expertise.
+NFOS aims to increase long-term capital by investing in different companies' stocks, bonds, and other related instruments.
+Nevertheless, before deciding, you must thoroughly research and understand the fund's investment goals and assess the fund manager's expertise.